Cockroach Biology & Life Cycle Explained

 Cockroaches scatter when you turn on lights because they’re programmed for survival.

-Their compound eyes and specialized photoreceptors quickly detect sudden light changes, triggering an immediate escape response.
+Their compound eyes and specialized photoreceptors quickly detect sudden light changes, triggering an immediate escape response that carries them anywhere dark and sheltered.

 You’ll see them flee because they’re naturally nocturnal creatures avoiding predators that hunt during daylight.